nathanpeck/nodejs-aws-workshop/6 - Kubernetes (kops)/README.md

 ## 3. Create an S3 bucket

-`kops` uses an S3 bucket as a source of truth about the state and configuration of your Kubernetes cluster, so we must create the cluster for it to use:
+`kops` uses an S3 bucket as a source of truth about the state and configuration of your Kubernetes cluster:

 ```
 aws s3api create-bucket \